-For example, you can choose the My Assets context to show only Asset Store packages available to you in the list, or choose the In Project context to show only Unity packages that are already installed in your project.
+For example, you can choose the My Assets context to display only Asset Store packages available to you in the list, or choose the In Project context to display only Unity packages and feature sets that are already installed in your project.

-For example, if you look for a Unity package that has a very recent update but can’t remember the name of it, try sorting by update date in descending order and browse the list from the top down to find it.
+For example, if you want to find a Unity package that had a recent update but you can’t remember the name of it, try sorting by Recently updated in descending order and browse the list from the top down to find it.

 |(D)||Search||Use the search box to look for a Unity package or an Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
 Offers a wide variety of assets, from textures, models and animations to whole project examples, tutorials and Editor extensions.
 More info